nsahuastro/Cosmography_Inference/README.md

 This project is in preparation...
+Please cite Sahu et al. (2025) if you use DSPL data from here

 This repository provides a code for
 1- extracting cosmology using distance ratio obtained from lens modeling using mcmc